PaulHancock/Robbie/README.md

 ### `-profile`

 If you're running Robbie on your local machine, you should use the `-profile local` option to use the Robbie docker image.
-For example,
+For example:

 ```
 nextflow -C my.config run robbie.nf -profile local